XiongCynthia/Queue-the-Stacking-of-the-Deque/README.md

 # Queue-the-Stacking-of-the-Deque

 Array_Deque.py and Linked_List_Deque.py are two different deque implementations with identical functionalities.
-Stack.py and Queue.py are a stack and queue implementations, respectively, that can use a deque implementation from Array_Deque.py or Linked_List_Deque.py as the storage medium.
+Stack.py and Queue.py are stack and queue implementations, respectively, that can use a deque implementation from Array_Deque.py or Linked_List_Deque.py as the storage medium.

 ---

-## Deque Performances
+## Performance Analysis for Array_Deque and Linked_List_Deque

 In the Array_Deque implementation, **\_\_init\_\_**, **\_\_len\_\_**, **pop_front**, **peek_front**, **pop_back**, and **peek_back** all operate in constant time since they only have operations involving getting values, assignment, instantiation, comparison, arithmetic, if-else statements, and raising errors.
 No particular case can affect the methods’ runtimes in some significant way.